 One subject that is particularly close to my heart is neurodiversity.
 I was diagnosed as autistic in 2017 and whilst it presents difficulties domestically, in a work environment, it provides a real number of strengths.

-Inclusion has to be made a real priority.
 So much neurodiverse talent will be turned away due to processes that will naturally discriminate them.
 Interviews are an example where having an invisible disability can make your chances of getting work ten times tougher.
 Communication is critical yes, but do we need to mark somebody on their face-to-face social skills in the modern age?
 We need to look at ourselves and ask 'can we do more?'

 "What a great message.
 Well done for speaking out on this 👏"